*The Poetry and Open Mic took place on August 24

 Issue 4 (September, 2023)

-so, an interview : Walter discusses his writing style and the writing
+*Also, an interview : Walter discusses his writing style and the

-process in an in-depth interview just published in THE GATEWAY REVIEW!
+writing process in an in-depth interview published in THE

 Three Poems . . .